nintanuki/frankies-corner/README.md

 Nice to have:

 - Lighting above the work surface
-- Room underneath for a PC (on a shelf or the floor, not on the desktop)
+- Room underneath for a PC or storage (on a shelf or the floor, not on the desktop)

 ## The plan: cheapest, fastest way to do this